dderyldowney/devops-docker/README.md

 # Develop Your Way

-This is the initial Dockerfile for creating a complete development environment under Docker / Docker Desktop for local coding use.
+This Dockerfile creates a complete development environment under Docker / Docker Desktop for local coding use.
-This uses the latest Ubuntu development branch, adds baseline apps like build-essential, sudo, locales, ca-certificates, git, gnupg, and GitHub CLI.
+It uses the latest official Ubuntu LTS image, adds baseline apps like build-essential, sudo, locales, ca-certificates, git, gnupg, and GitHub CLI.

 It creates a default non-privileged user called `devops` with the